K-Canzater/AWS-Infrastructure-Automation-with-Docker/README.md

-# 🐳 Docker Practice Lab
+# 🐳 AWS Infrastructure Automation with Docker

 Welcome to my Docker lab focused on AWS infrastructure automation.
 This project showcases my ability to containerize Python scripts using Docker and interact with AWS services securely and repeatably — a foundational skill for real-world DevOps workflows.🚀